web-components-timeline/web-components-timeline.github.io/README.md

 Cascading Style Sheets (CSS) was created by Håkon Wium Lie and Bert Bos.
 CSS is a style sheet language used for describing the presentation of a document written in HTML or XML.
 It allows web developers to separate content from design, making it easier to maintain and update web pages.

-## 1998
+## 1998 - Microsofts take on Web Components

 Microsoft creates HTML Components (HTC) to extend the DOM with new attributes.
 It relies on JScript and VBScript and Microsoft ActiveX is required.
-In 2011, this is discontinued and deprecated on IE10.
+In 2011, this is discontinued and deprecated on IE10 (2012)

-## 2001
+## 2001 - Mozillas take on Web Components

 Mozilla introduces XML Binding Language (XBL).
 The idea is to extend default tags with custom behaviour.
 XBL2 comes out in 2007.
 While the intention is good, implementations are not.
-This is eventually abandoned in 2012.
+This is eventually abandoned in 2012

 # Standards

 ## 2004

-The WHATWG is founded in 2004 by Apple, Mozilla, and Opera.
+[The WHATWG]([text](https://en.wikipedia.org/wiki/WHATWG)) is founded in 2004 by Apple, Mozilla, and Opera.
 It is a community of people interested in evolving HTML and related technologies.
 The WHATWG is not a standards body, but it does have a significant influence on the development of web standards.

+ In **2019**, the W3C and WHATWG agreed to a memorandum of understanding where development of HTML and DOM specifications would be done principally in the WHATWG.

 ## 2010